 Common Sources of Lead

-Lead is found in the air, soil, dust and paint inside or outside of some homes and other buildings built before 1978.
-Too much lead exposure can cause serious health problems, but fortunately, lead poisoning can be prevented.
-See bellow common sources of lead in the home and how to avoid them.
+Lead is still part of our world today.
+It is found in the air, soil, dust, and the paint of some homes or buildings built before 1978.
+Exposure to lead can cause serious health problems.
+The good news is that lead poisoning can be prevented.
+This fact sheet explains common sources of lead in the home and how to avoid them.

-- Do not allow children to play or eat around window areas in older homes.
+- Windows are a common source of dust containing lead, as the friction of opening and closing windows can cause tiny amounts of lead-based paint to rub off.
+Do not allow children to play or eat around window areas in older homes.

 - Keep windows closed on windy days so that lead-contaminated soil does not get into the house.

 Soil can be contaminated with lead from deteriorated exterior paint on buildings or fences.
-As the result of past use of leaded gasoline, lead can also be found in the soil near major roadways or intersections in urban areas.
-Neither of these places are safe play areas for a child.
+As the result of past use of leaded gasoline, lead can also be found in the soil near major roadways or intersections.

 - Don't let your child eat outside on bare soil areas, eat dirt, or play next to the house or the street where bare soil is present.